 2. Target “High Rollers”

 Data collected from IoT devices can capture insight into those special “high roller” guests that go beyond a simple stay—the ones who order expensive room service, get massages, buy all their meals at your hotel restaurants, or sign up for the most expensive tours and events.
-You can analyze the data to treat these customers with extra care while also providing targeted guest experiences that are fully customized to their expected wants and needs.

 In addition, IoT devices and analytics can be used to discover unusual energy and water usage.
 This can help you identify potential maintenance or electronics issues such as a leaky toilet or a device that isn’t going into sleep mode.
 All of this can help you greatly lower the utility costs associated with each room.